-Dr. Dabiri is a board-certified dermatologist who has also specialized in wound healing.
-She has over 15 years of experience in wound healing, both clinically and at the basic science level.
+Dr. Ganary Dabiri is a board-certified dermatologist who also specializes in wound healing.
+She has more than 15 years of experience in wound healing, both clinically and at the basic science level.
 She has published numerous research articles and book chapters in the field of wound healing and has won many awards for her research.
 In addition to the common causes of chronic wounds (venous, arterial, pressure, diabetic), Dr. Dabiri also specializes in pyoderma gangrenosum and vasculitides.
 Caring for these patients requires a dermatologist who understands these complex disease processes and how to care for the chronic wounds it creates.

 All cosmetics are done by board-certified dermatologist who have gone through extensive training and examination in cosmetic dermatology.
 All our services leave our patients with a more rejuvenated appearance.

 Injectable services that we provide include dermal fillers to correct volume loss and injections for anti-wrinkling.
 We also provide fat reduction below the chin by using an FDA approved product (Kybella®) for that specific purpose.

 We also offer sclerotherapy to reduce the appearance of prominent veins and we offer chemical peels.

 We also have state of the art lasers for hair removal, rosacea, wrinkle reduction, skin resurfacing, acne scars.
 See separate link for information on laser treatment.